abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

     - This is because we want to know if for each node, can we reach the end node or not (finish all courses).
       ![course-schedule](./img/course-schedule-3.png)
     - We notice that our `base` cases are the nodes that don't have any prerequisites (no neighbours).
-      - To keep track of these nodes, we use a `HashMap` with adjacency list.
+      - To keep track of these nodes, **we use a `HashMap` with adjacency list**.
         ![course-schedule](./img/course-schedule-4.png)
   - Then we use `DFS` to check if there is a cycle or not.
     - we run it from `[0 : n-1]` nodes, and we check if we can reach the end node or not by running `DFS` on its prequisites in the `HashMap`.
       ![course-schedule](./img/course-schedule-5.png)
-    - To prevent running `DFS` on the same node twice, we remove it from the `HashMap` after we run `DFS` on it and knowing that it can be completed.
+    - To prevent running `DFS` on the same node twice, we remove its `value` from the `HashMap` after we run `DFS` on it and knowing that it can be completed **(because it now has no prerequisites)**, and then go back to the previous node and repeat the process.
       ![course-schedule](./img/course-schedule-6.png)
     - if all nodes can be completed, then we return `true`
       ![course-schedule](./img/course-schedule-7.png)